paimoooon/Shigure-Kira-Blender-Shader-Preset/README.md

 - ~~Haven't made a seperate shader for the metal accessories yet.~~ (Done!)
 - ~~The specular light of her eyes and the highlight for her hair has not been made yet.~~ (Tried my best, should work now)
 - The armatures for the shadow of her hair, face, upper body, and lower body can only be seperatly rotated for now.
-- Lack of ingame model rendering as the reference.
+- The translucent effect of Seele's flower on the head is not accomplished yet.

 ### To Do (or Maybe Not If I Don't Have Time, Energy, and Mood)